lkesteloot/unsong/unsong.md

 “How do we get back down to the ground?”
 I asked.

-The spark of approval was gone, if it had ever been there at all. “[i]I[/i] get down the same way I got up,” she said. “[i]You[/i]…figure something out!”
+The spark of approval was gone, if it had ever been there at all. “[i]I[/i] get down the same way I got up,” she said. “[i]You[/i]... figure something out!”

 And then she ran away.